taxborn/nixos/README.md

 [4]: https://github.com/nix-community/impermanence?tab=readme-ov-file#btrfs-subvolumes
 [5]: https://www.youtube.com/watch?v=YPKwkWtK7l0

+# Partitions
+For systems I can partition, I will follow Misterio77's config (linked in references)'s philosphy of:
+- A single btrfs partition
+  - `/nix` subvolume
+  - `/persist` subvolume for impermanence [1]
+  - `/` subvolume (cleared on every boot)
+- 512 MB boot partition, using `systemd-boot`

+Swap is handled by zram.

 # Hosts
 These are the devices I run NixOS on.
 I typically name my devices after elements on the periodic table.